Code-Institute-Submissions/first-milestone/README.md

 ## Real Device Testing

-This site has been run on the following devices on all the main browsers in use today:
+This site has been run on the following devices on all the main browsers in use:

 * __Samsung 9__